leftfield-geospatial/orthority/docs/getting_started/cli/basic_orthorectification.rst

     oty odm --dataset-dir odm

-Without the :option:`--crs <oty-odm --crs>`: option, the world / ortho CRS is read from the OpenDroneMap DSM.
+Without the :option:`--crs <oty-odm --crs>` option, the world / ortho CRS is read from the OpenDroneMap DSM.
 This is the recommended setting.

 ``oty rpc``
 ------------

 RPC camera model(s) can be derived from :doc:`image tags / sidecar files <../../file_formats/image_rpc>` or an :doc:`Orthority RPC parameter file <../../file_formats/oty_rpc>` with |oty rpc|_.
-This example orthorectifies a satellite image with RPC tags using the NGI_ DEM of the same area.
+This example orthorectifies a satellite image with RPC tags using the NGI DEM of the same area.
 Ortho images are placed in the current directory:

 .. code-block:: bash